Yergeni/notes-with-tags/README.md

 # Notes with tags

-A project to practice CRUD operations and more using React JS with Typescript.
+A project to practice CRUD operations, React Router Dom V6, and much more using React JS with Typescript.

 ## Demo